 The answer may surprise you.
 Here’s a peek behind the curtain of tropes and genre conventions.

-Why do some stories resonate with readers while other fall flat?
+Why do some stories resonate with readers while others fall flat?
 Could be a lot of things.
 Scintillating plot.
 Great characters.
 Stellar writing and storytelling.

 But often, the reason comes down to an unexpected source: tropes.